foreverallama/readmat/docs/field_contents.md

 If the field contains an object, then the corresponding cell would contain a `uint32` column matrix structured exactly the same as the object metadata subelement of `mxOPAQUE_CLASS` in the normal part of the MAT-file.
 This metadata contains the `classID` and `objectID` of the object stored in its field.
 But how do you differentiate this from a regular `uint32` column matrix?

 The answer lies in the first value of the array - the object reference.
 MATLAB uses the value `0xDD000000` to internally identify arrays as object metadata.
-This means that if you assign a `6x1` array with the first value as `0xDD000000` to a property of an object, then MATLAB tries to recognize it as an object, fails and crashes!
-(There are some other checks like on `ndims` to make sure it is an object reference and not a column array)
+This means that if you assign a `Nx1` array with the first value as `0xDD000000` to a property of an object, then MATLAB tries to instantiate an object, fails and crashes!

 ## The `any` Property

-Going through different datatypes, you'll notice multiple classes contianing a property called `any`.
 All classes using the `any` property are defined as `type 1` objects.
-Most likely, these classes inherit from the same base class which is a catch all property to contain arbitrary data.
+This type is probably used for storing property values in a different format compared to the actual properties of the object.
 So far, the following classes have been observed to use the `any` property:

 - `string`
 - `timetable`